-We invite you to join us for a virtual exhibition reception and artist talks by Katherine Hunt and Madelin Coit on Zoom, Thursday, May 13 starting at 5:30pm.
-This event is free and open to all ages.
-Please register for the event to receive the link.
+We held a reception and artist talks on Zoom, Thursday, May 13.
+This event was free and open to all ages.
+The recording of the talk is available to view on our YouTube page.

 Coit’s career as a professional multi-media artist spans nearly fifty years and has produced numerous series in a variety of media.
 The environment in flux influences her work and often is the direct subject.
 Her work has been exhibited nationally at the Los Angeles County Museum, the Hammer Museum, the San Antonio Art Institute, and the Anchorage Museum of Art.
 Locally, she has shown work in Santa Fe at the New Mexico Museum of Art, the Center for Contemporary Arts, SITE Santa Fe, AXLE Contemporary, Gerald Peters Gallery, and James Kelly Contemporary.
 Her work is in the collections of the State of New Mexico, the Port Authority of New York and New Jersey, the Skirball Museum in Los Angeles, and the Museum of Fine Arts in Santa Fe, and has been featured in publications such as THE Magazine, ARTnews, and Artweek.
 She received her BFA from the University of Connecticut.